srackham/tabsets.wezterm/README.md

 ## Features

-- Commands to load, save, rename and delete named tab layouts.
+Commands to load, save, rename and delete named sets of tabs.
-- Saves current window layout (tabs, panes, tab names, working directories, foreground processes, window dimensions, custom colors) to named JSON files.

 ## Usage

-- Use key bindings or palette commands to save, load and delete tabsets †.
+- Use key bindings or palette commands to save, load, rename and delete tabsets †.
-- Tabs are appended to the current window.
+- Loaded tabs are appended to the current window.
-- If the window is empty (only contains a single empty tab) then the empty tab is deleted and, optionally, window dimensions and custom colors are restored.
+- If the window is empty (only contains a single empty tab) then the empty tab is deleted.
+- If the window is empty window dimensions and custom colors are optionally restored.
-- Tabsets are stored as `.tabset.json` files in `~/.config/wezterm/tabsets.wezterm/` †.
+- Tabsets are stored as JSON files with a `.tabset.json` file name extension in the `~/.config/wezterm/tabsets.wezterm/` directory †.

 † See _Installation and Configuration_.